UCL-CCS/SCEMa/README.md

 * gcc 6.3.0
 * cmake 3.5.2
 * gnu make 4.1 or greater, preferably 4.2.1
-* python 3.0 or greater (if using spline-based model reduction of MD simulations)
+* python 3.0 or greater (if using graph-based clustering of MD simulations)

 [Deal.II](https://dealii.org) needs to be compiled with the dependencies required to run the tutorial [step-18](https://www.dealii.org/8.4.1/doxygen/deal.II/step_18.html#ElasticProblemoutput_results), namely the following dependencies: MPI (MPICH or Intel MPI), PETSc (>3.6, 64bits), METIS (>4.0), MUMPS (>5.0), BOOST (>1.58), HDF5, LAPACK, MUPARSER, NETCDF, ZLIB, HDF5, and UMFPACK.
 Complete instructions can be found [here](https://dealii.org/8.4.1/index.html).
 The MPI support for DealII and its dependencies must be built with __MPICH__ (will not work with OpenMPI!).
 ```sh